GeorgeNance/blog24/content/now.md

 ---

-- Practicing getting better at Typescript
+- 👨‍💻 Practicing my TypeScript skills.
-- Working on my new blog stack in Nuxt 3
+- 🖊️ Working on my new blog stack in Nuxt 3.
+Procrastonating writing a new post
-- Playing Baulders Gate 3 with friends
+- 🕹️ Playing Baulders Gate 3 and Civ VI

 ---
-Last updated: Feb 2025
+Last updated: Feb 26th, 2025

 [What's a Now Page?](https://nownownow.com/about)